swiftlang/swift-evolution/proposals/0325-swiftpm-additional-plugin-apis.md

 ## Security Considerations

 As specified in SE-0303, plugins are invoked in a sandbox that prevents network access and file system write operations other than to a small set of predetermined locations.
 This proposal only extends the information that is available to plugins so that it contains information that is already defined in a package graph — it doesn’t grant any new abilities to the plugin.

-## Open Questions

-This is a list of the currently open questions that will need to be resolved before this proposal is put up for review.

-* Should the whole package graph be available to every kind of plugin, or just the package to which it is being applied?
-If the whole graph is available, then does the plugin entry point need a separate parameter to specify the package to which the plugin is being applied?
-Vending the entire package graph to the plugin can cause unintentional dependencies on packages "higher up" in the hierarchy.